Niraj-Fonseka/open-secret-share/README.md

 # Open Secret Share

 - Self hosted secret sharing with gpg
+- Two components
+    - key-server : interfaces with the storage provider for fetching and storing public keys.
+And temporarily stores encrypted data.
+    - oss client : binary that will live in the sender / reciever's machine that will be used for encrypting / decrypting messages as well as generating gpg key pairs.

 - TLDR
     - Self hostable
     - Private keys are always stored locally
     - Encryption always happens locally
     - Add your own storage provider

 ### Demo
 - These two recordings were done in two different machines.
 One acting as a sender and the other as a reciever.
 I recommend watching them at the same time